readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 more money out of money.
 Also, only under these conditions it holds that more is better than a little more.

-*Bob*: On the one hand Alice is right, when she says that it is not follow that simple from money, that one cannot have enough of it since there are examples, where some people decide that they have enough.
+*Bob*: On the one hand Alice is right when she says that simply from money it does not follow that one cannot have enough of it, since there are examples where some people decide that they have enough.
 Not only rich people retire and eat up their capital, also some workers retire voluntarily early because their rent and savings suffice for them.
 One criterion for this decision can be for
-both: relative to the stress and hustle, which earning money brings about, I think that the money I have already suffices for a decent retirement.
-This is btw. also something that Dave mentioned: such decisions exist and there people relate their money and their claims on money with their needs and desires and
+both: relative to the stress and hustle which earning money brings about, I think that the money I have already suffices for a decent retirement.
+This is btw. also something that Dave mentioned: such decisions exist and there people relate to their money and their claims on money with their needs and desires and
 decide: this is enough.

 The boundless purpose of money accumulation is thus imposed on everyone at any